 Trail sites are located across 2,680 miles and 6 states.
 The Trail is administered by both the Bureau of Land Management and the NPS office located at:

 The Bureau of Land Management and the National Park Service administer the trail together to foster trail preservation and public use.
-These agencies work in close partnership with the Old Spanish Trail Association, Indian tribes, state, county, and municipal governmental agencies, private landowners, nonprofit heritage conservation groups, and many others.
+These agencies work in close partnership with the Old Spanish Trail Association, American Indian tribes, state, county, and municipal governmental agencies, private landowners, nonprofit heritage conservation groups, and many others.
 Trail sites are in private, municipal, tribal, federal, or state ownership.
 Please ask for permission before visiting any trail sites on private lands and check with public sites for visiting hours and regulations.

 Protect the Trail

 To foster trail preservation, do not use metal detectors, dig at sites, collect artifacts, or remove anything.
 Please respect these historic places.